 - Drug design or synthesis

-- Development or application of informatics or computational tools
+- Development or application of informatics or computational tools related to therapeutics development

 - Development or use of novel animal models for pre-clinical testing